victormanakkat/Taco-Chronicles/README.txt

 Install
 ======================
-Once you have downloaded the Taco Chronicles, move the .zip package to a safe location out of the downloads folder.
-Then, extract the .zip and delete the .zip (But keep the extracted part).
-Enter the extracted folder and right click over the exe called "The Taco Chronicles".
-Go to the "Send To" menu and click on desktop.
+Once you have downloaded the Taco Chronicles, just double click on the installer file.
+The game will install, and you are ready to go.
+To start the application, you may have to run the program as admin.
+Just right click on the short cut and click on "Run As Administrator"
-Go to the desktop and double click on the shortcut.
-Accept the license, or read the complete LICENSE.txt file, and the game will start.

 Play
 ======================